Trevor Donovan

+Trevor Donovan Neubauer (born October 11, 1978 or 1982) is an American actor, author, and model.
+He is best known for his role as Teddy Montgomery on The CW teen drama series 90210 (2009–2013).

 Early life

 Donovan was born in Bishop, California, and raised in Mammoth Lakes.
+Sources give his birth year as 1978 or 1982.

 Career

-He had short stints in 2007 on the NBC daytime soap Days of Our Lives as Jeremy Horton.
+Donovan had short stints in 2007 on the NBC daytime soap Days of Our Lives as Jeremy Horton.
 He had a minor role in the 2009 sci-fi film Surrogates, that of the Surrogate form of Tom Greer (Bruce Willis).

 In June 2009, Donovan landed a recurring role on 90210 as Teddy Montgomery, first appearing on September 8, 2009.
 On May 20, 2010, The CW announced that he was upgraded to series regular.
 It was later reported that his character would come out as gay in the third season, which premiered on September 13, 2010.

 In July 2011, it was reported that Donovan had been signed for a role in Oliver Stone's film Savages, released in July 2012.
 He had originally screen-tested for a character who was edited out, but after seeing Donovan's screen-test video recording, Stone wrote a part for him that was not in the original book.
 After 90210 ended, Donovan landed a recurring role in the third season of Melissa & Joey, a situation comedy that starred Melissa Joan Hart and Joey Lawrence as the title characters.

 On September 8, 2022, Donovan was announced as a contestant on season 31 of Dancing with the Stars.
 He was partnered with Emma Slater, and finished sixth.